wjholden/Advent-of-Code-2024/README.md

 that your writes aren't working.
 A workaround is to just reference the array members directly.
 * Vector comparison (`v1 < v2`) might not quite do what you expect in [nalgebra](https://docs.rs/nalgebra/).
+* I might have to check out [ndarray](https://crates.io/crates/ndarray).
+* These procedural days (days 6, 8, 9, 12, 15) are difficult.
+Maybe Rust makes it worse, maybe I'm just not good at them.

 # References